ipfs-shipyard/py-ipfs-http-client/docs/releasing.md

 Run: `flit build && flit upload`

-## Re-generate the documentation
+## Re-generate and publish the documentation

-Run: `make -C docs/ html`

-## Publish the documentation

-Make sure an IPFS daemon is running and run: `ipfs-file-publish /Software/Python/ipfshttpclient/ docs/build/html/`
+Run: `docs/publish.py ipfs-http-client` (were `ipfs-http-client` is the IPNS key ID)

+The command will also print a commandline that may be used to mirror the generated documentation on systems other then the current one.